hailstorm75/ModularDoc/README.md

 # Roadmap

-The project is the early stages of development.
+The project is in its early stages of development.

 | Stage | Status   | Milestone | Description |
 | ----- | -------- | --------- | ----------- |